 Written for Bronto Software by Greg Zakowicz, Senior Commerce Marketing Analyst

 It’s a fact.
 Someone will unsubscribe every time you send a batch promotional email.
 And while we all hate to see our subscribers go, wouldn’t you be open to a higher unsubscribe rate if it meant increasing your revenue?
 How you view your unsubscribes not only affects your email strategy and its revenue potential, but it also influences improvements you should make to your automated messages and your yearly list growth goals.
 Let’s discuss.
-Great advice from @Bronto on Why an Email Unsubscribe Can Be a Good Thing #Unify Click To Tweet
+Great advice from @Bronto on Why an Email Unsubscribe Can Be a Good Thing #Webgility Click To Tweet

 People unsubscribe for a variety of reasons.
 The most common include receiving too many emails and irrelevant content.
 Often, the “too many” threshold is actually determined by the proportion of irrelevant content, those situations when the content is meaningless to the reader or fails to change from one message to the next.
 I know of retailers who send every day, or even multiple times daily, whose unsubscribe rate is no different than the retailer sending only a few times each week.
 While there may be an opportunity to drive additional revenue by increasing sends, we need to recognize the full impact of those sends on a subscriber database.